Engin-Boot/pong-stage-travikumar201/Stage0/central-unit.md

 ## Feature

-This module co-ordinates between all the modules for sucessful game execution
+This module co-ordinates between all the modules for successful game execution

 ## Acceptance Criteria